UNB Reds: Football

 The UNB Red Bombers football team first began play in 1948 in exhibition play before playing in the first intercollegiate Canadian football game played in New Brunswick in 1949.
 The program was in continuous operation until it was dropped after the 1980 season, with the school making the announcement in June 1981.
 In their history, the Red Bombers won two Jewett Trophy conference championships in 1969 and 1970, but lost in the following Atlantic Bowls to the McGill Redmen and Ottawa Gee-Gees respectively.

 In 2008, the university made the announcement that the Red Bombers were to be reborn in 2009 in the Atlantic Football League, along with University of New Brunswick Saint John, Dalhouse University, and Holland College.
 In 2009 (the inaugural season for the Atlantic Football League), the Red Bombers defeated the UNB Saint John Seawolves to capture the first Moosehead Cup championship.
 The Red Bombers returned to the championship game in 2011, but lost to the Holland Hurricanes.
 The team returned to the Moosehead Cup the following year and defeated the Hurricanes in the rematch game in 2012.
-After a five-year absence, Red Bombers qualified for the 2017 championship game where they defeated the Dalhousie Tigers 39–35 in the highest scoring Moosehead Cup to date.
+After a five-year absence, the Red Bombers qualified for the 2017 championship game where they defeated the Dalhousie Tigers 39–35 in the highest scoring Moosehead Cup to date.
 In 2019, the team won their fourth championship after defeating the Hurricanes 29–26.
 The Red Bombers returned to the championship game in 2021, but were defeated by the Tigers.
+On September 21, 2024, Ella Lord became the first woman to play in the Atlantic Football League, playing for the Red Bombers.